McLeodMJ/DungenessCrabMortality/README.md

 - library (within code folder)

 ## Steps to calculating the mortality estimate:
-- Go to the **Data** folder and download the *Estimating_Mortality.Rmd*.
+- Copt the repository to your machine.

-- run the following code to view the bootstrapped estimate.
+- Run the *Estimating_Mortality.Rmd* to derive both of the mortality estimates.

+- To account for variation and a small sample size, run the *Resampling.Rmd* file.

 #### To view distributions and graphs of datasets, in the **Code** folder, run *Distributions.Rmd*.